intel/ai-reference-models/quickstart/language_modeling/pytorch/bert_large/inference/cpu/README_SPR.md

 <!-- 10.
 Description -->
 ## Description

-This document has instructions for running BERT Large inference using Intel-optimized PyTorch.
+This document has instructions for running BERT Large SQuAD1.1 inference using Intel-optimized PyTorch.

+## Bare Metal
+### General setup

+Follow [link](/docs/general/pytorch/BareMetalSetup.md) to install Conda and build Pytorch, IPEX, TorchVison Jemalloc and TCMalloc.

-## Model Package
+## Docker Model Package

 The model package includes the Dockerfile and scripts needed to build and run BERT Large inference in a container.